TheBubble717/bubble_dyndnsV2_public/README.md

 ## Fine-Tuning the Server #3 - Multiple Servers - NodeJS and Mariadb
 Multiple servers with linked databases are supported.
 On my current setup, I use a Master-Slave Replication.
-It is also possible to use a Master-Master Replication and add the other server also as an `masternodes` in the Webinterface
+It is also possible to use a Master-Master Replication and add the other server also as an `masternodes` in the Webinterface.

 Master-Slave-Installation
 Great tutorial under: https://mariadb.com/kb/en/setting-up-replication/